rfortherestofus/blog/002_pivot_functions/002_pivot_functions.md

 #> # ℹ 14 more rows
 ```

 Well, look at that.
-We have the data in exactly the format that `ggplot()` craves now.
+We have the data in exactly the format that `ggplot()` needs.
 Check it out:

 ``` r
 taylor_longer |>